Enhanced $H$-Consistency Bounds: New fundamental tools for -consistency bounds

+This section introduces new tools for deriving finer and more general $\sH$-consistency bounds.
+We begin with a brief overview of $\sH$-consistency.

-\textbf{$\sH$-Consistency bounds.} A desirable guarantee for a surrogate loss is \emph{Bayes-consistency} \citep{Zhang2003,bartlett2006convexity,steinwart2007compare,tewari2007consistency}.
-This means that, asymptotically, the minimization of a surrogate loss $\ell_1$ over the family of all measurable functions, $\sH_{\rm{all}}$, implies the minimization of the target loss function $\ell_2$ over that same family:
+\textbf{Background on $\sH$-Consistency bounds.} A desirable property of surrogate loss functions is \emph{Bayes-consistency} \citep{Zhang2003,bartlett2006convexity,steinwart2007compare,tewari2007consistency}.
+Bayes-consistency ensures that, asymptotically, minimizing a surrogate loss $\ell_1$ over all measurable functions, denoted by $\sH_{\rm{all}}$, leads to the minimization of the target loss function $\ell_2$ over the same function family:

-However, Bayes-consistency is an asymptotic guarantee, which cannot provide any guarantee for approximated minimizers.
-Moreover, it only applies to the family of all measurable functions, which is not relevant when a hypothesis set $\sH$ is adopted in practice.
-Instead, \citet{awasthi2022Hconsistency,awasthi2022multi} proposed a novel consistency guarantee called \emph{$\sH$-consistency bounds}, which are upper bounds of the target estimation error in terms of the surrogate estimation error, for some concave function $\Gamma \geq 0$:
+However, Bayes-consistency is an asymptotic property, providing no guarantees for approximate minimizers.
+Additionally, it applies only to the family of all measurable functions, which is less relevant in practical scenarios where restricted hypothesis sets $\sH$ are used.
+To address these limitations, \citet{awasthi2022Hconsistency,awasthi2022multi} proposed a more refined framework, called \emph{$\sH$-consistency bounds}.
+These bounds provide upper bounds on the target estimation error in terms of the surrogate estimation error for a concave function $\Gamma \geq 0$ with $\Gamma(0) = 0$: